 The North and Middle Caicos Causeway North and Middle Caicos

-Located in the shallow south-eastern end of Bottle Creek Lagoon, The North and Middle Caicos Causeway is a 1 mile (1.6 km) long limestone quarry fill embankment roadway connecting North Caicos to Middle Caicos.
-Two small concrete bridges and many corrugated HDPE pipe culverts allow for natural tidal movement.
+Located in the shallow southeastern end of Bottle Creek Lagoon, the North and Middle Caicos Causeway is a 1-mile-long (1.6 km) two-lane road that connects the islands of North Caicos and Middle Caicos.
+The road is a limestone quarry-fill embankment roadway, with two small concrete bridges and many corrugated HDPE pipe culverts that allow for natural tidal movement.

 Current Condition

-Whereas the causeway itself is in good condition, care should still be taken when driving on the surrounding roads as potholes and rough transitions between unpaved sections and asphalt still exist in the general area.
+While the causeway is generally safe for traffic, care should still be taken when driving across it (as there are potholes and rough transitions between unpaved sections and asphalt).

 History